 2. Safety Kit

 Cue your teen’s eye roll please.
 You can’t make your student use it, but you can make them take it, and hopefully remember it should they need it.
 If there is a lockdown, fire alarm or other need to evacuate your student, will want to have some items to aid them temporarily.
-Get an inexpensive drawstring backpack to allow for a quick grab and go and fill it with the following items: water bottles, extra phone charger and cable, some power bars, a bandana (if they need to cover their face), a cheap plastic poncho, flashlight and extra batteries.
+Get an inexpensive drawstring backpack to allow for a quick grab and go and fill it with the following items: water bottles, extra phone charger and cable, some power bars, a bandana or face mask, a cheap plastic poncho, flashlight and extra batteries.

 3. Remote Computer Equipment Tracking Software